-Black root rot is caused by the fungus Thielaviopsis basicola (Taxonomists have recently assigned a new name of Berkeleyomyces basicola rather than Thielaviopsis basicola.) and can affect a wide range of greenhouse crops.
+Black root rot is caused by the fungus Thielaviopsis basicola (AKA Berkleyomyces basicola) and can affect a wide range of greenhouse crops.
 Affected roots become black and rotted, hence it is common name, black root rot.
+The target audience of this factsheet is commercial greenhouse and nursery growers.